CyR1en/Voxx/Docs/Final.md

 ## Project State

 All of the module described above is on its release state and you can download your own copy of every component of this project.
 The server, and the client is coded to be universal so it works for both Windows, MacOS, and should also work for Linux.
-However, because of the lack of local Linux machine, both of the Voxx clients status on those machines is unknown (The server will run perfectly on a Linux machine).
+However, because of the lack of a local Linux machine, both of the Voxx clients status on those machines is unknown (The server will run perfectly on a Linux machine).

 Here are the instruction on how to get a ready to use artifact and executables for each component:

 ##### Voxx Server

-Every commit we do on the main branch of the Voxx GitHub repository, a workflow will be triggered to build the artifact for `voxx-common` and `voxx-sever` and those artifacts is automatically uploaded to my maven repository [repo.cyr1en.com](https://repo.cyr1en.com).
+Every commit we do on the main branch of the Voxx GitHub repository, a workflow will be triggered to build the artifact for `voxx-common` and `voxx-sever` and those artifacts are automatically uploaded to my maven repository [repo.cyr1en.com](https://repo.cyr1en.com).
 To get a server copy, you need to find the latest server artifact which can be found under [`snapshots/com/cyr1en/voxx-server/1.0-SNAPSHOT`](https://repo.cyr1en.com/#/snapshots/com/cyr1en/voxx-server/1.0-SNAPSHOT).
 Just scroll down and the naming convention of the artifact is `voxx-server-1.0-<build date>-<build number>.jar`.
 There are two ways to get the artifact, you can click the artifact and download it to your local machine.
-However if you want to run the server on a server you can get the jarfile by using `wget`
+However if you want to run the voxx server on a server you can get the jarfile by using `wget`

 ```
 wget https://repo.cyr1en.com/snapshots/com/cyr1en/voxx-server/1.0-SNAPSHOT/voxx-server-1.0-20230504.024024-40.jar